ifilot/sap-smd/docs/source/modules/instruction_decoder.rst

 ===================

-The instruction decoder is reponsible for mapping a machine instruction together with the t-state counter to the control lines.
+The instruction decoder is reponsible for mapping a machine instruction together with the t-state counter to the control lines, effectively tying a set of microinstructions to a given machine instruction.
 The instruction decoder in the SAM-SMD uses two :code:`SST39SF010` EEPROMS for this mapping.
 One of the EEPROMS directs 8 parallel control lines, which are lines that can be pulled high or low in any particular combination.
 The second EEPROM is tied to four :code:`74HC238`